Sunfish

 Each term our learning will be themed around a key question.

-Our Term 3 topic is called, 'Is sacrifice needed for the common goods?' and we will be focusing on the themes of: Justice, faith, sacrifice and service.
+Our Term 5 topic is called, 'What do plants do for us?' and we will be focusing on the themes of: Peace, duty, compassion, environmentalism.

 Key learning